siberianfox/tinygwiki/Homing-and-Limits-Setup-and-Troubleshooting.md

 * At this point the homing flag for that axis is set, in this case $homz = 1.
 * The above actions complete for all other axes in the homing sequence.
 At the end of a successful homing cycle the Machine Homed flag is also set: $home = 1

-##Soft and Hard Limit - How it's supposed to work
+##Soft and Hard Limits - How it's supposed to work

 ###Soft Limits